26 Chapter 26: Respiration: Glycolysis

 Molecular Regulation of Enzymes

-Enzymes can be regulated in ways that either promote or reduce their activity.
-There are many different kinds of molecules that inhibit or promote enzyme function, and various mechanisms exist for doing so.
-For example, in some cases of enzyme inhibition, an inhibitor molecule is similar enough to a substrate that it can bind to the active site and simply block the substrate from binding.
+One mechanism of enzyme inhibition occurs when an inhibitor molecule is similar enough to a substrate that it can bind to the active site and simply block the substrate from binding.
 This is called competitive inhibition because an inhibitor molecule competes with the substrate for active site binding.

-Some inhibitor molecules bind to enzymes in a location where their binding induces a conformational change that reduces the enzyme’s affinity for its substrate.
-This type of inhibition is an allosteric inhibition (also called noncompetitive inhibition) (Figure 26.8).
+Some inhibitor molecules bind to enzymes in a location other than the active site where their binding induces a conformational change that reduces the enzyme’s affinity for its substrate.
+This type of inhibition is an allosteric inhibition (also called noncompetitive inhibition) (Figure 26.6).
 More than one polypeptide comprise most allosterically regulated enzymes, meaning that they have more than one protein subunit.
 When an allosteric inhibitor binds to an enzyme, all active sites on the protein subunits change slightly such that they bind their substrates with less efficiency.
 There are allosteric activators as well as inhibitors.
 Allosteric activators bind to locations on an enzyme away from the active site, inducing a conformational change that increases the affinity of the enzyme’s active site(s) for its substrate(s).

 Everyday Connection: Drug Discovery